 2 or 3 cups lard

 Gently rinse the chicken parts with cold water, and pat dry with paper towels.
-Place the pieces in a gallon-sized ziploc bag, and add the buttermilk.
+Place the pieces in a gallon-sized resealable plastic bag, and add the buttermilk.
 Put the bag in the fridge and marinate overnight.

 The next day, place the pieces in a colander and allow them to drain for 20 minutes.
 Move the pieces around every few minutes so they properly drain.
 This process will help bring the pieces to room temperature, which is a crucial part of getting this dish right.
 Meanwhile, warm the lard in a cast iron skillet on medium heat for about 10 minutes.